What Are Natural Alternatives to Adderall?

 A survey conducted using data from 2016 to 2019 estimated that nearly 10% of children 3-17 years old have been diagnosed with attention deficit hyperactivity disorder (ADHD).
 That number has been on the rise ever since the early 90s, largely thought to be due to more parents seeking out treatment for their children, rather than more children facing the common issues associated with ADHD.

-Those issues?
-So common sometimes that it can be challenging for a parent to know if they have a child that’s just “got a lot of energy!” or is dealing with something more serious.
 Symptoms can include more risk taking, difficulty with paying attention, impulsiveness, restlessness, trouble with multitasking and managing time among other things.
 This often leads to poor performance in school or work and begs a nasty cycle of struggle into adulthood.

 The rise in ADHD diagnosis has led to a rise in efforts to combat the disorder and natural alternatives aren’t always obvious to most people when looking for quick solutions to an issue like ADHD.
 The most common remedy in America has been in the form of a pill that was prescribed over 40 million times in 2021.